mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Appears that type of "Style" can be imported from react-modal library.
 Imported it and used it for a stylesheet successfully.
       * Begin writing instructions for "how to play" section.
       * Take screenshots of player, invincibility, and spike.
 Add to assets folder in project.
 Will crop them to make them square.
+  * 9:08pm PST
+    * Beta testing of the game with family.
+Confirmed that everything is behaving smoothly.